 In connection with the Competition, SPT has agreed to supply the following prizing to be awarded in the Competition: subject to availability and shooting schedule, an opportunity for the winner and one (1) guest to visit the set of Better Call Saul of Season 2 of the Program in Albuquerque, New Mexico (the “Set Visit”); provided that the Set Visit is not guaranteed and blackout dates apply.
 If the Set Visit is unavailable due to production scheduling, conflicts, location change, cancellation, postponement or for any other reason, no substitute for this portion of the prize will be offered by SPT and SPT shall have no further obligation to Competition Promoter with respect to the SPT Prize Contribution.
 All other prizing provided to winner in the Competition shall be at the Competition Promoter’s sole cost and expense.

+Liability: Lightbox New Zealand Limited, and Sony Pictures Television Inc and their related companies, agencies, affiliates, sponsors or representatives are also Protected Parties in accordance with clause 5 of these General Conditions of Entry and Competition Rules.
+Neither Lightbox New Zealand Limited, or Sony Pictures Television Inc or their related companies, agencies, affiliates, sponsors or representatives will be liable for, and the winner indemnifies them against, any claims, liability, loss or damage arising out of, or in connection with any promotion conducted by NZME.
+Radio Limited.
+Entrants agree that this clause is for the benefit of and enforceable by any of all Protected Parties for the purposes of the Contracts Act 1982.